SwinIoTLab/SenShaMart/INSTALLATION.md

     Default: `./ui/`

-### Recommended Configuration
+### Essential Configuration

-We recommend the following settings be configured for the following apps:

 - `broker-app`
   - `broker-keypair`

     This is required for the brokers functionality

+### Recommended Configuration

+We recommend the following settings be configured for the following apps:

   - `broker-name`

     This is required so that the app knows which broker it is.